leixiaofeng-astar/eye_rasabot/data/nlu.md

 - [hospital](facility_type)
 - find me a nearby [hospital](facility_type) my zip code is [10119](location)
 - i need a [home health agency](facility_type)

-## intent: out_of_scope
-- I want to order food
-- What is 2 + 2?
-- Who's the US President?
-- Who's you?
-- are you stupid?
-- will I kill myself?

 ## intent:thanks
 - Thanks